CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 The venue for the National Conventions are designated on a county rotational basis, however, the NEC may alter such arrangements as deemed appropriate.

-Pursuing other crucial and strategy objectives of the Party.
+- Pursuing other crucial and strategic objectives of the

 Given the nature and scope of matters to be considered at Conventions, the NEC and County Chairpersons are required collectively to ensure full representation when determining the size